 Voice search is becoming more popular with the rise of smart assistants like Alexa and Google Home.
 To ensure your content is discoverable, optimize it for voice search by focusing on conversational keywords and long-tail phrases.

-Instead of targeting generic keywords like “content creation,” consider a more specific phrase like “How do I get start creating a content creation?”
+Instead of targeting generic keywords like “content creation,” consider a more specific phrase like “How do I get started creating content?”
 This helps make your content accessible for people using voice search to find answers on the go.

 j.
 Embrace AI for Ideation, Not Just Creation